Care-Tech-Inovations/.github/profile/README.md

 ## Optimal Timing for Establishment

-1. **Idea**: Conceptualization of "Medi Tech Innovations" and associated products.
+1. **Idea**: Conceptualization of "Care Tech Innovations" and associated products.
 2. **Studies**: Market research, feasibility analysis, and business planning.
 3. **Setup**: Establishment of necessary infrastructure and initial team recruitment.
 4. **Operation**: Launch of activities, monitoring, and continuous performance optimization.

-This plan provides a comprehensive overview for the creation and development of "Medi Tech Innovations".
+This plan provides a comprehensive overview for the creation and development of "Care Tech Innovations".
 By following these steps and staying true to our values, we can achieve our goals and make a significant impact in the healthcare sector across Africa.

 ---

-## Business Plan for "Medi Tech Innovations"
+## Business Plan for "Care Tech Innovations"

 ### Executive Summary
-**Medi Tech Innovations** is dedicated to creating bespoke technology solutions for the healthcare sector in Africa.
+**Care Tech Innovations** is dedicated to creating bespoke technology solutions for the healthcare sector in Africa.
 Our mission is to enhance healthcare services through innovative digital tools, starting with Morocco.

 ### Company Description
-- **Name**: Medi Tech Innovations
+- **Name**: Care Tech Innovations
 - **Sector**: Information and Communication Technology (ICT) for healthcare
 - **Products and Services**: SaaS solutions for healthcare professionals, custom web and mobile development